 1. Routeburn Track (32km, 2-4 days)

 The first Great Walk I did and still my favourite.
 Absolutely spectacular views throughout, both from the track and via side trips up Conical Hill and Key Summit.
-Deservedly one of the most popular Great Walks (second most popular after Abel Tasman), with similar scenery to the Milford Track but half the annual rainfall (as it’s the other side of the mountain range) and better route (as from the Routeburn Shelter end you get most of the ascent done on day one).
-Here’s the full story of walking the track.
+Deservedly one of the most popular Great Walks (second only to the Abel Tasman Coastal Track), with similar scenery to the Milford Track but half the annual rainfall (as it’s the other side of the mountain range) and a better route (as from the Routeburn Shelter end you get most of the ascent done on day one).
+Here’s the full story of walking the track, and a winter day walk along most of the track.

 Lowlights: Few sand flies at Lake Mackenzie, carrying all my non-tramping gear as I went from Queenstown to Te Anau – 20kg pack not recommended!